What is an Azure Machine Learning compute instance?

 For more about managing the compute instance, see Create and manage an Azure Machine Learning compute instance.

 Create a compute instance

-In your workspace in Azure Machine Learning studio, create a new compute instance from either the Compute section or in the Notebooks section when you are ready to run one of your notebooks.
+To create your a compute instance for yourself, use your workspace in Azure Machine Learning studio, create a new compute instance from either the Compute section or in the Notebooks section when you are ready to run one of your notebooks.

 You can also create an instance